-Beagle watches Google Calendar for when a meeting is booked, moved or about to start, then move it and post the recap in Trello - and waits for your nod before anything goes out.
+Beagle watches Google Calendar for when a meeting is booked, moved or about to start, ready to move it and post the recap in Trello - and waiting for your nod before anything goes out.

-Beagle catches it in Google Calendar, pulls the context that matters, and move it and post the recap in Trello.
+Beagle catches it in Google Calendar, pulls the context that matters, and is ready to move it and post the recap in Trello.
 You review and approve in one tap.

 "What changed in Google Calendar this week?"
 Beagle answers from Google Calendar and Trello together, in the channel, with the receipts attached.